Best Bodybuilding Diet Plan Revealed!

 Your Carb-Up Period

 There is no real limit on the amount of carbs you can have.
 The key is just to watch the time it takes for you to begin to smooth-out (lose definition); it may take a little bit of experimentation at first and it will be different for everyone; 32 hours works great for me.
-You’ll notice that evey week you go through a mini-cycle of being bigger and smaller; this is just due to fluctuating water levels.
-When you begin to low-carb you’ll flush out some water, it’s perfectly natural.
+So you are not counting calories or carbs at the weekend – just relax and enjoy.

 Continually monitor your weight in conjunction with your body fat levels.
 If you notice that by Saturday afternoon, you’re smoothing out a little bit too much, you know that you’ll have to limit your carb-up period to 24 hrs; keep monitoring and adjusting as necessary.

 I hope you can now see the huge benefit there is to eating this way.
 The bodybuilding world is still largely clueless of this.
-I urge you to take advantage of this knowledge!
+I urge you to take advantage of this knowledge.

 What To Eat On Your Low-Carb Days

-1. Taco Salad
+- Taco Salad

-2. Low Carb Tortillas with meat and any low-carb sauce (mayo, ranch, blue cheese)
+- Low Carb Tortillas with meat and any low-carb sauce (mayo, ranch, blue cheese)

-3. Chicken Goujons / Breaded Chicken
+- Chicken Goujons / Breaded Chicken

-4. Chicken Curry
+- Chicken Curry

-5. Beef Kebabs
+- Beef Kebabs

-6. Homemade Protein Bar
+- Homemade Protein Bar

-7. Sugar-free Jell-O with Squirty Cream on top
+- Sugar-free Jell-O with Squirty Cream on top

-8. Hot Cocoa made with cream
+- Hot Cocoa made with cream

 In Conclusion

-I encourage you to stop, once and for all, the endless bulking/fattening cycle followed by cutting (losing as much muscle as fat) year on year.
+I encourage you to stop the endless bulking/fattening cycle followed by cutting (losing as much muscle as fat) year on year.
+It DOES NOT need to be this way.

 I urge you to join me in this way of eating.
 Many, many people have seen awesome changes as a result of implementing my dietary guidelines, check out their testimonials.